-• All-inclusive experience in a spacious, cozy lodge with a private chef
+Enjoy an all-inclusive experience in a spacious wooden lodge with a private chef

 • Meet your guides in Golden, BC.
 Following a quick briefing and equipment check, enjoy a 20-minute flight to the Mistaya Lodge, your home for the week.
 You’ll spend your days learning and touring in Wildcat Creek Basin, a remote region of the Canadian Rockies that lies along the Continental Divide.
 Once you get settled in, your guide will take you through a safety briefing.
 Spend the rest of the day touring or enjoying the lodge.